ymilky/franzy/README.md

 See [Serializers](https://github.com/ymilky/franzy/blob/master/doc/serialization.md) for a discussion.

 ### Producers

+For production use, ensure you are not creating/recreating the producer constantly.
+Additionally, be sure you are not holding any stray references before shutting down the producer.
+The examples below are only for getting a feel for what is possible in the API, actual usage will vary greatly depending on your data flow.

 Creating a producer, using some options just like in a Kafka properties file, but more Clojure-like: